How Long Does it Take RouteNote to Review?

 You can set a sales start date, and as soon as your song is uploaded to platforms, you're able to make money!

-With the Amuse free account you have to wait a while before your song actually gets on these streaming services.
+With the Amuse free account, you have to wait a while before your song actually gets on these streaming services.

-While do NOT you have to pay any money upfront, they take 15% commission on your royalties.
+While do NOT you have to pay any money upfront, they take a 15% commission on your royalties.

 Make sure you check the Top 30 Distribution Platforms!